 Early Release Day brought joy to our students with popcorn treats from our PTO.
 Big thanks to our PTO for organizing this!

 Our PTO also hosted "Lunch with Lions," and it was a huge hit!
 Many families joined in, enjoying quality time together.
-It was heartwarming to see parents and kids bonding over lunch, and students were thrilled to have their families at school.
+It was heartwarming to see parents and kids bonding over lunch, and students were thrilled to have their families at school.Â

 From left to right: Mrs. Thorne, Mrs. Eagley, Dr. Coleman, Dr. Minor, Dr. Lamonski, and Mr. O'Day pose in front of E.A.
 White Elementary during their visit to the school.

 At the end of the month, we had the pleasure of welcoming special guests on a tour of our school.
-Dr. Judith Minor, Americas Director of Student Excellence; Mr. Michael O'Day, Americas Director of Communication; Dr. Angela Lamonski, DoDEA Americas Chief of Staff; and Dr. Lisa B. Coleman, Georgia-Alabama Community Superintendent, were thrilled to see our learning environments.
+Dr. Judith Minor, Americas Director for Student Excellence; Mr. Michael O'Day, Americas Director of Communication; Dr. Angela Lamonski, DoDEA Americas Chief of Staff; and Dr. Lisa B. Coleman, Georgia-Alabama Community Superintendent, were thrilled to see our learning environments.
 They were impressed by the creativity and engagement of our students, as well as the dedication of our teachers.

 January was fantastic, and we're grateful for the continued support and involvement of our school community.
 Looking forward to more successes in the coming months!